A surprise German U-boat visit to Newport Harbor during World War I started with pleasantries and ended with mayhem just south of Nantucket.

 At the end of the war, U-boat 53 surrendered to the Allies on December 1, 1918.
 Capt.
 Rose no longer commanded the sub when it was scrapped at Swansea, England in 1922.
 He retired, highly decorated, after 15 years of naval service.
 Rose finally passed away in 1969 at the age of 84.

-Leo Caisse, the author of this story about the 1916 U-boat visit, has published 10 historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
-He has a B.A. and M.A. in American History from Providence College and he lives in East Providence, R.I.
+Leo Caisse, the author of this story, passed away in 2020.
+He published the book, The Civilian Conservation Corps: A Guide to Their Works in Rhode Island.
+He also published a number of historical articles, including Ears On the World in America in World War II Magazine, October, 2017.
+Leo earned a B.A. and M.A. in American History from Providence College and he lived in East Providence, R.I.